jamesrco/zoonotic-C/README.md

 #### Zoogeochemical carbon fluxes

-* The script [OpenOceanNCSfigs.R](OpenOceanNCSfigs.R) was used to generate the figures appearing in Collins et al., "Storage and fluxes of zoogeochemical carbon in the global ocean: Review and synthesis of current knowledge, directions for future research, and scientific readiness of interventions for climate mitigation," a review in preparation for the journal *Global Biogeochemical Cycles*
+* The script [OpenOceanNCSfigs.R](OpenOceanNCSfigs.R) was used to generate the figures appearing in Collins et al., "The biogeochemistry of natural climate solutions based on fish, fisheries, and marine mammals: A review of current evidence, research needs, and critical assessment of readiness," a review for the journal *Global Biogeochemical Cycles*

 #### Global benthic trawling reanalysis